dschuurman/archie-pi/README.md

 ```

 Once the setup script has completed successfully, an open wi-fi access point should
-appear with an SSID of **ARCHIE-Pi** (unless a different SSID was selected using
+be advertised from the Raspberry Pi with an SSID of **ARCHIE-Pi** (unless a different SSID was selected using
 the `--ssid` command line argument).
+Using another device (such as a laptop or smartphone) connect to this access point.

-Once you connect to the access point, you can view the top-level ARCHIE Pi webpage
+You should now be able to view the top-level ARCHIE Pi webpage
-by pointing a browser to the address:
+by pointing your browser to the address:
 ```
 http://10.10.10.10
 ```

+> ***Note:***
+> If the `setup.py` script fails for some reason you will need to correct the problem and start the installation again
+> from a fresh installation of Raspberry Pi OS Lite.
+Attempting to run the script a second
+> time will result in duplicate configuration file modifications which will cause problems.

-### Installing Content
+### Installing Content on the ARCHIE Pi

 Once the `setup.py` script is complete, you are ready to add some web content.
 To add content, another script is provided named `module-installer.py`.